 This crate pad is a comfortable and tear proof dog bed, but is NOT chew proof – so why did I include it?

-The truth is that it’s very hard to find a crate pad that's truly chew proof - but I wanted to include one as they are vital for making your dog’s crate comfortable.
-This bed by Big Barker may not be officially chew proof, but it’s still a durable option that can withstand digging.
+The truth is that it’s very hard to find a crate pad that can resist determined chewers (see my article about this here) – but I wanted to include one as they are vital for making your dog’s crate comfortable.
+This bed by Big Barker may not be officially chew resistant, but it’s still a durable option that can withstand digging.
 Digging is actually much more likely in a crate, where your dog isn’t able to throw the bed around or get a good grip with his teeth.

 So with that disclaimer about the way, what makes the Big Barker Crate Pad such a good option for crates?